-2 Configuring the DECrepeater 90FL
+2 Configuring the DECrepeater 90FA

-This chapter contains some of the basic configuration rules and guidelines that must be followed to correctly install the typical DECrepeater 90FL configurations.
-For more detailed information about installing IEEE 802.3 compliant multisegment local area networks (LANs), refer to Section 13 of the IEEE 802.3i-1990 standard.
+This chapter contains some of the basic configuration rules and guidelines that must be followed to correctly install the typical DECrepeater 90FA configurations.
+For more detailed information about installing IEEE 802.3 compliant multisegment LANs, refer to Section 13 of the IEEE 802.3i-1990 standard.